 - Night time ritual

-Now my kids are great at trying new foods, going to sleep at 8 on the dot, taking a bath and reading, but let me tell you how I got here!
+Now my kids are great at trying new foods, going to sleep at 8 on the dot, taking a bath and reading.
+Let me tell you how I got here though!
 I didn’t have a lot of money to hire an expert in all of these fields so finding free resources online was key!
-First 5 California is a great and absolutely free resource for parents with a plethora of information, free ebooks, and more all in one place.
+First 5 California is a great one for parents.

 One routine I wanted to incorporate into our daily routine was dinner together.
 I started slow, one day a week was my goal for a month and then increased it from there.
 Now we are at a steady 3 days a week, and sometimes more frequently, and I will tell you that it not only gives my children the predictability of dinner time (which they love) but has been a great way to connect with everyone each day for me as well!

 The importance of talking with your children when you are all unplugged is super important and establishing the routine of having dinner together and playing the round table game of “what was the best part of your day?” dialogue can last their whole lives…and hopefully they will continue with it when they have children.

 - We’ve been pleasantly surprised at how open my teenage daughter is now when telling us about her day during this roundtable and I don’t think she would be if this wasn’t a routine of ours.